ProjectASAP/sketchlib-rust/README.md

 # sketchlib-rust

-`sketchlib-rust` is a sketch library for native rust sketch.
-This repo contains mainly three parts:
+`sketchlib-rust` is a sketch library for native rust sketch, with potential optimization.
+This repo contains mainly these parts:

-- Basic building blocks: located in `/src/common`, contains common structure to build sketches and other common utilities
+- **Building blocks**: located in `/src/common`, contains common structure to build sketches and other common utilities
+  - More detail about building block can be found in: [common api](./docs/common_api.md)
-- Native Sketch: located in `/src/sketches`, contains rust sketches, migration from hard coded sketch into common structure based sketches
+- **Native Sketch**: located in `/src/sketches`, contains rust sketches, migration from hard coded sketch into common structure based sketches
-  - Completed Migration: CountMin, HyperLogLog
+  - Completed Migration: CountMin, HyperLogLog, Count
-- Sketch Framework: located in `/src/sketch_framework`, contains sketch serving strategies
+- **Sketch Framework**: located in `/src/sketch_framework`, contains sketch serving strategies

-## Highlights

-- Rich sketch collection covering Count-Min, Count/CountUniv, Coco, Elastic, HyperLogLog variants, KLL, Locher, Microscope, and UnivMon implementations.
-- Hydra coordinator builds multi-dimensional label combinations so the same data supports queries over arbitrary label subsets.
-- Chapter enum normalizes insert, merge, and query flows across sketches for composable pipelines.
-- Exponential Histogram wrapper maintains time-bounded aggregates without duplicating sketch state.
-- MessagePack + hex serialization bridges the Rust sketches with PromSketch, Go clients, and optional Arroyo UDFs.
+  - Complete Migration: Hydra, UnivMon
+- **Optimization**: integrated into sketches implementation
+  - More detail about optimization techniques/features can be found in: [features](./docs/features.md)
+  - Benchmark related information can be found in: [benchmark](./docs/benchmark.md)

 ## API Overview

+There are three sections in the API overview section:

+- Built-in `enum` for various purpose is introduced first
+- Core sketches and sketch frameworks are introduced with their example usage
+- Legacy sketches that is not migrated to [common api](./docs/common_api.md) yet.

+Only introductory usage is provided here.
+For full API list, please check [sketch api](./docs/sketch_api.md).

 ### Provided Enum

-There are some bbuilt-in enum to make it easier to use the sketch.
+There are some built-in enum to make it easier to use the sketch.

-#### `SketchInput`
+#### SketchInput

-`SketchInput` is a unified enum wrapper that serves as the common entry point for data flowing into every sketch implementation.
-It supports multiple primitive types and formats, eliminating the need for per-sketch type conversions.
+`SketchInput` is a enum that wraps around various input type.
+It supports multiple primitive types and formats, eliminating the need for per-sketch type conversions / type-specific insertion function.

 **Signed Integers:**